1984

 a big impression because there were so many weird and interesting people there."[5]

-It couldn't have been that impressive to Fletch because he moved to his
+The experiences mustn't have been too fulfilling for Fletch because he moved to

-Also Alan seemed rather well-behaved, lived with girlfriend
+Alan also seemed rather well-behaved, lived together with his girlfriend Jeri and

-Jeri and her child in Kilburn, London.
-The thing with the
+her child in Kilburn, London.
+The child, Jason, was mentioned very seldom, mostly

-Another time Alan was quoted with "Jeri is not only the
+Jeri's son or also Alan's.
+Alan was quoted saying, "Jeri is not only the

-mother of my child, but also a great hairdresser".[6]
-What of
+mother of my child, but also a great hairdresser."
+Something that of course one

-course one can understand as that he regarded the child as
+can understand as that he regarded the child as his without being his biological

-right Alan was at least 10 years younger than Jeri -
+father.
+If I'm not mistaken Alan was at least ten, or even more, years younger than

-or even more - and that the child was 12 years old in 1984.
+Jeri and the child was 12 years old in 1984 (just half as old as Alan).

-When I had opportunity to ask Alan about it, he explained:
+When I had the opportunity to ask Alan about it, he explained, "It is correct

 (Stories Of Old - with friendly permission of © "Mr Panda")

-studio time, so it was done in a dodgy rehearsal room in Dollis Hill,
+studio time, so it was done in a rehearsal room in Dollis Hill,

 North London.